 Untapped Loei: A undiscovered region in Northern Thailand

 The mighty Mekong river separates the Vientiene region of Laos with the Loei region in Thailand and the river communities are alive and fun to explore the area and stunning landscape including: Kaen KhuKhu – small islets with colored boulders, fishing communities and riverside temples dotting the area.
+This is truly one of those untapped and off the beaten path areas of Thailand to discover.

 Chiang Khan is one of the most colorful and picturesque cities along the Mekong and Loei province.
 The river front and adjoin streets are filled with interesting towns, quirky galleries and shop, and there is a lively night market that happens nightly with the riverside street closed off from traffic.
 I woke up early to do the morning alms to the Buddhists walking the streets towards their temple and giving blessings, it was a fantastic experience and I toured around the temple grounds afterwards.
 I wrote about that experience recently in this post.